The EX File Format¶

 Notes:

-• The coordinates field is now 2-dimensional.
-Beware it isn’t possible to have a 2-component and 3-component field of the same name in the same region.
+field is now 2-dimensional.
+Beware it isn’t possible to have a 2-component and 3-component field of the same name in the same region. - The temperature field is of

-• The scalar (single component) temperature field has two parameters for each node, the first being the temperature at the node, the second being a nodal derivative.
-The text (d/ds1) labels the derivative parameter as the derivative of the temperature with respect to a spatial direction s1.
-It isn’t until the definition of element interpolation that its contribution to the element field is known.
+type since it has no special meaning. - The scalar (single component) temperature field has two parameters for each node, the first being the temperature at the node, the second being a nodal derivative.
+The text

-Node derivatives and versions in the prolate heart
+Node derivatives and versions in the prolate heart¶

 The following part example shows the nodal parameters held at the apex of a prolate heart model: